adamszaruga/JS_Bot/README.md

 	else if the message is the !code command:

-		If it doesn't exist already, create a folder for that user

-		Create a script.js file in that folder

-		Create a README.md file in that folder

 		Find the expression Array for the given Twitch User and write it to the script.js file

-		Write a neatly formatted set of instructions for running the code in README.md

-		Trigger a push to GitHub
+		Push script.js to a Github Gist using their API

-		TwitchBot responds with a link to the code we just published
+		TwitchBot responds with a link to the gist we just published
 ```

 ## Bounties